justinebenevent/watch-me-roam-client/README.md

 - home page with all trips listed
 - 'add new trip' page
 - 'edit trip' page
+- 'trip overview' page with all stops of one trip listed
+- 'map overview' page with all the stops displayed and linked on the map
+- 'view stop details' page
 - 'add new stop' page
 - 'edit stop' page
-- 'trip overview' page with all stops of one trip listed
-- 'map overview' page with all the stops displayed and linked on the map

 ## Backlog